tezosbuilders/TZBRCs/TZBRCS/tzbrc-001/tzbrc-1.md

 Each TZBRC must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (`---`).
 The headers must appear in the following order.

-- `tzip:` TZBRC number.
+- `tzbrc:` TZBRC number.
 The number should be requested via a merge request as soon as the TZBRC is in *Work In Progress* status
 - `title:` A short descriptive title, maximum 44 characters.
 If the TZBRC has a *name* (see [TZIP-2]), then it is added as a title prefix (e.g. *TZBFA1 - Abstract
 Ledger*), again, prefixing with TZB to avoid collisions
 - `author:` Name(s) of author(s), ideally with their username(s) or email address(es).
 Examples: *John Doe*, *John Doe (@username)*, *John Doe